gbmhunter/blog/content/programming/languages/batch-files.md

 :: This will echo " This is a string".
 Notice the space at the start!
 ```

-Variables are used by enclosing them with the % character, e.g. %myVar%.
+Variables are used by enclosing them with the `%` character, e.g. `%myVar%`.

 ```
 set myVar2 = %myVar%